threeheartsdigital/email-marketing-regulations/README.md

 ## At a glance

 For more detail about a country's legislation, click the country name.
-This will take you to a new readme file.

 | Country| Legislation | Content required| Opt-out required| Consent required | Penalties|
 | ------------- | ------------- | ------------- | ------------- |-------------  | -------------|